-The Moody Blues were formed in Birmingham (UK) in 1966 with Clint Warwick, Mike Pinder, Denny Laine, Ray Thomas and Graeme Edge.
+The Moody Blues were formed in Birmingham (UK) in 1966 with Clint Warwick (real name, Albert Eccles), Mike Pinder, Denny Laine, Ray Thomas and Graeme Edge.
 Their second single (a cover of Bessie Banks’ Go Now) topped the UK chart in 1964, but singer Denny Laine and bassist Clint Warwick quit the group not long after.

-Justin Hayward (pictured at left) and John Lodge then joined and they embraced grisly prog, orchestral symphonies and cosmic guff such as Nights In White Satin – the low-point of the Beatles-influenced Days Of Future Passed album (1967).
+Justin Hayward and John Lodge then joined and they embraced grisly prog, orchestral symphonies and cosmic guff such as Nights In White Satin – the low-point of the Beatles-influenced Days Of Future Passed album (1967).

 They Gregorian chanted as well as The Yardbirds, they structured their song cycles wonderfully, they made better use of the Mellotron than anyone, and nobody sang daft lyrics more beautifully.

-The Moody Blues staged a successful comeback in 1986, hitting platinum with their LP, The Other Side Of Life, and playing months of sold-out shows in auditoriums filled with – among others – the children of their original fans.
+The Moody Blues staged a successful comeback in 1986, hitting platinum with their LP, The Other Side Of Life, the Top 10 single Your Wildest Dreams – with a clever retro film clip featuring young modsters Mood Six playing the younger Moodies – and months of sold-out shows in auditoriums filled with – among others – the children of their original fans.

 Vocals, guitar, harmonica